segmentio/segment-docs/src/connections/destinations/catalog/actions-kafka/index.md

 ### Which Kafka Platforms are supported?

-The Kafka Destination can send data to Topics on self hosted Kafka Clusters, or to Clusters hosted on Managed Service platforms such as **Confluent Cloud** and **Aiven**.
+The Kafka Destination can send data to Topics on self-hosted Kafka Clusters, or to Clusters hosted on Managed Service platforms like **Confluent Cloud** and **Aiven**

 ### Which data formats are supported?

-Data will be sent to Kafka in JSON format only.
-Avro, Protobuf and other formats are not yet supported.
+Segment sends data to Kafka in JSON format only.
+Segment does not yet support other formats, like Avro or Protobuf.

 ### Which authentication mechanisms are supported?

 The Authentication Mechanism is controlled with the **Authentication Mechanism** Setting field.

-The following SASL based authentication mechanisms are supported: **Plain**, **SCRAM-SHA-256**, **SCRAM-SHA-512** and **AWS**.
+Segment supports the following SASL-based authentication methods:
+- Plain
+- SCRAM-SHA-256
+- SCRAM-SHA-512
+- AWS

-**Client Certificate** auth is also supported.
+Segment also supports **Client Certificate** authentication.

-### How is Partitioning controlled?
+### How is partitioning controlled?

 The **Send** Action provides multiple ways to specify which Partition an event should be sent to.

-1) The **Partition** field: Use this field to specify the name of the Partition to send the event to.
+- **Partition**: Use this field to specify the name of the Partition Segment should send events to.
-2) The **Default Partition** field: Use this field to specify a default Partition.
-This will be used when value is provided in the **Partition** field.
+- **Default Partition**: Use this field to specify a default Partition.
+Segment uses this when you don't provide a value in the **Partition** field.
-3) The **Message Key** field: A hash of the field's value will be used to determine which Partition to send the event to.
-If no value is provided in the **Message Key** field a round robin algorithm is used.
+- **Message Key**: Segment uses a hash of this field's value to determine which Partition should receive an event.
+If you don't provide a Message Key, Segment uses a round robin algorithm to select the partition to send the event to.

 ### What is the "SSL - Reject Unauthorized Certificate Authority" field for?